codingwithmagga/mathvizanimator/docs/developer/project_structure.rst

         AbstractItem -> "MainWindow.qml" [ltail=cluster_mva_gui_items];
         AbstractItem -> ItemObserver [ltail=cluster_mva_gui_items,style=dotted];
         AbstractAnimation -> ItemObserver [ltail=cluster_mva_gui_animations,style=dotted];
+        SVGCreator -> AbstractItem [ltail=cluster_mva_gui_items,style=dotted];
     }

+There are three libraries ``MVA SVG``, ``MVA GUI`` and ``MVA Workflow`` located in the *lib* folder of the project.
+The ``MVA SVG`` is responsible for the SVG creation process from LaTeX files and later should also be used for analyzing and manipulating SVG files.
+Have a look at :ref:`developer/mva_svg:MVA SVG library` for more information.

-There are two libraries "MVA GUI" and "MVA Workflow" located in the *lib* folder of the project.
-The "MVA GUI" library contains classes for the different :ref:`developer/mva_gui:Items`, like a rectangle or a circle, and :ref:`developer/mva_gui:animations`, like FadeIn and FadeOut, which the user can add to the project.
+The ``MVA GUI`` library contains classes for the different :ref:`developer/mva_gui:Items`, like a rectangle or a circle, and :ref:`developer/mva_gui:animations`, like FadeIn and FadeOut, which the user can add to the project.
 Besides that other, small **qml files** are located here for the user interface.
 In the **MainWindow.qml** file the main application window is located.
 Here the whole user interface is defined.
 The **MainWindowHandler** class serves as wrapper between the **MainWindow.qml** and the **MainLogic** class.
 Data from and to the qml based main window file is processed (and maybe converted) here.

-The "MVA Workflow" library contains the logic of the application and no direct GUI elements.
-The **ItemObserver** class stores pointers to the created items and animations from "MVA GUI" library and is responsible for the current state of the items.
+The ``MVA Workflow`` library contains the logic of the application and no direct GUI elements.
+The **ItemObserver** class stores pointers to the created items and animations from ``MVA GUI`` library and is responsible for the current state of the items.
 The **ItemHandler** class manages the **ItemObserver** objects and contains the models used in the list and tables in the GUI.
 The **Renderer** class is a small wrapper class for the **FFmpeg** library and provides an interface to create videos and snapshots.
 The **SaveFileHandler** is a small class to handle the save files of the application which are stored in the JSON-format.

 The **MainLogic** connects the GUI part (**MainWindowHandler**) with the workflow classes (**ItemHandler**, **Renderer**, **SaveFileHandler**).
 It ensures the connection and data transfer between these two parts and is responsible that the necessary Information are up-to-date in every class.
 The **main.cpp** file just creates the application and starts it.
 As usual in Qt based Applications it doesn't do that much more.